Adanos020/ComputePipelineTest/README.md

 This is my implementation of a coding exercise I got at a job interview.

 The goal was to implement a compute pipeline in C++.
 I focused on making the library easy to use and extend with additional actions.

+The `master` branch contains what I've come up within the 4-hour time limit.
+Upon further consideration, I created an [`improvements`](https://github.com/Adanos020/ComputePipelineTest/tree/improvements) branch where I've made changes I would have made if given more time.

 ## How to build